 Going through resumes of candidates for a Python developer position with listed programming skills is not enough.
-Here are some practices from which you can learn how to screen Python developers’ skills.
+Here are some practices from which you can learn how to screen freelance Python developers’ skills.
 These steps will not only help you in hiring for a technical job of a web developer (Python developer) but also in your other recruiting and retaining efforts.

 Many organizations receive an influx of resumes whenever they open a job post and they limit their selection pool into that list of applicants.
 Without their knowledge, they are losing out on the opportunity to find the best candidate for the job.
 Do not restrict your selection to that file folder on your hand.

-The answer is pretty simple, network.
+The answer is pretty simple: network.

 While being a great boss is ideal, things should not stop there.
 Take it a step further by building your company’s brand and along with your reputation.
 People are attracted to companies and employers who they highly respect.
-The same truth applies to the best prospects out there.
+The same truth applies to the best Python developers out there.
 A familiar and undeniable example of this is the company, Google.
 They frequently top “Fortune’s Best Companies” list which contributes to boosting their brand.
 As an effect, they receive roughly 2,000,000 applications a year.

 Start by observing your employees and analyzing the data in your hands.
 How many employees are retained?
 Do you have a positive company culture?
 Are employees motivated, accountable, and championing best practices?
 The people within your company are the reflection of your workplace.
 The impact of testimonials from employees is irrefutable.
 Sites like Glassdoor are often visited by prospects to check on companies and employee experiences.
 They will not believe what you are writing on your website if your employee feedback is down the drain.

 Pay and compensation is not such a pleasant topic for a lot of employers.
 But that is only if you are the type of employer who is looking to pay cheap but expecting top-notch results.
 The saying “You get what you pay for” is nothing short of the truth in the job market.
 Sure, you can find diamonds in the rough but what are the odds of that?
 And most likely, if you do find them but compensate them poorly, they would leave you for the first best offer they could find.
-Treat your employees with respect and compensate them fairly.
+Treat your Python developers with respect and compensate them fairly.
 Without a doubt, a paycheck can speak many words that can make the best candidates either stay or leave.

 As an employer, it is your responsibility to keep your business safe.
 As trivial as it seems, this step is crucial.
 We live in a society wherein physical attacks are not the only threat you could be facing.
 Not to mention that it is quite easy to fake information on a resume.